1.

 60.

-Lawrence, Karen R. Chapter 4: In Transit: From James Joyce to Brigid Brophy. in Transcultural Joyce (Cambridge University Press, 1998).
+Lawrence, Karen R. Chapter 4: In Transit: From James Joyce to Brigid Brophy. in Transcultural Joyce (Cambridge University Press, Cambridge, 1998).

 61.